 String

-personal_space Controls how creatures interact with the game world and can move through passages and doorways.
+Controls how creatures interact with the game world and can move through passages and doorways.
 It is measured in search map units.

 Most are 3 (humanoid creatures), dragons are 13.